coop152/obsidian-vaults/Year 3/Giving Meaning To Programs/Confluence.md

 ![](Pasted%20image%2020231019111817.png)
 In other words, any number of parallel reducts on a term will still result in a term you could have gotten with beta-reduction (up to alpha-equivalence).
 The second part asserts that this is true also for intermediate parallel reducts.

-Next we show that parallel reduct is *monotone* with respect to beta-reduction (in multiple steps):
+Next we show that parallel reduct is *monotone* with respect to beta-reduction (in multiple steps).
+For redexes:
 ![](Pasted%20image%2020231019112227.png)
+I.e.